 Therefore, FAQs are a great way to build an internal link network.

-5. FAQs make search engines better
+5. FAQs improve search engine performance

 6. Frequently Asked Questions will help you better analyze your website traffic

-Regularly analyzing data about your website visitors can provide interesting information.
+Regular analysis of data about your website visitors can provide interesting information.

-Where do you get your FAQs from?
+Where do you get your FAQ questions from?

 Moreover, being an expert in your niche, you will be able to anticipate some of your customers' questions.

-How should a FAQ be written?
+How should the FAQ be written?

 1. Answer the questions